 The traceability requirements are established in three variants to service a diverse range of companies:

-More information about the various versions and their eligibility can be found here.
-Easy guides on how to get started can be found there as well.
+More information about the different variants, eligibility and easy guidelines on how to get started can be found under Get Certified!
+Chain of Custody guidelines.

 Find a list of certification bodies around the world accredited to carry out assessments against the Chain of Custody Standard on Accreditation Services International’s website.

 You can find more information about Chain of Custody certification at: